aelnoweihy/Legacy-Doc/README.md

 **NOTE:** ~~Userinvoices is updated on both production and development to display CUST_ID.~~

 - api/userinvoices does not work on development, only on production.
 It will be depricated upon forcing new app version
-- api/userinvoices-v2 works on development only (will be moved to production)
+- api/userinvoices-v2 works on both dev and production

 **URI Parameter:** a string for distrid (ex: 00000001) **Output userinvoices:**